iluwatar/java-design-patterns/metadata-mapping/README.md

 ## When to Use the Metadata Mapping Pattern in Java

-Use this pattern when you need to bridge the gap between an object-oriented domain model and a relational database, without hard-coding database queries into the domain logic.
+Use the Metadata Mapping Design Pattern when you need to bridge the gap between an object-oriented domain model and a relational database in Java applications, without hard-coding database queries into the domain logic.

 ## Known Uses

-* Object-Relational Mapping (ORM) frameworks like Hibernate, JPA, EclipseLink and MyBatis.
+* Object-Relational Mapping (ORM) frameworks like Hibernate, JPA, EclipseLink, and MyBatis frequently utilize the Metadata Mapping Design Pattern to map Java objects to database tables.
 * Mapping database rows to domain objects in enterprise applications.

 ## Benefits and Trade-offs of Metadata Mapping Pattern